heptagon-nmt/crypto-bot/README.md

   and user-specfied outputs (whether a particular trend appears bearish or bullish).
 - More color palettes for the MainWindow (variations of dark mode)
 - Fix tabs.
 Automatically switch tabs after new forecast
+- Add moving averages toggling to graph (IDK what a moving average is)